ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-JWT Authentication in Node.js: A Complete Beginner’s Guide - <a href="https://codingsprints.medium.com/jwt-authentication-in-node-js-a-complete-beginners-guide-f33f373c0417?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express Session Management with Redis: A Step-by-Step Guide - <a href="https://javascript.plainenglish.io/express-session-management-with-redis-a-step-by-step-guide-d1a38ad0fc94?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `bektiaw`**

-<blockquote>Learn how JWT works, its structure, and how to implement secure authentication in Node.js and Express.js with examples.
+<blockquote>Learn how to connect Redis to your Express server to store and manage user sessions the right way.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-TypeScript Path Aliases: Why Your Prefix Choice Matters More Than You Think - <a href="https://medium.com/@LRNZ09/typescript-path-aliases-why-your-prefix-choice-matters-more-than-you-think-787963f27429?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Secrets: How 14 Lines Changed Web Development Forever - <a href="https://ritik-chopra28.medium.com/node-js-secrets-how-14-lines-changed-web-development-forever-083322289d15?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lorenzo`**
+✍️ **posted by `Ritik`**

-<blockquote>A deep dive into the hidden conflicts of popular path alias conventions and better alternatives.
+<blockquote>Discover the hidden architecture that powers millions of servers worldwide and learn to build your own JavaScript runtime
 Continue reading on Medium »</blockquote>

 <h3>3.
-What I wish I knew Before Working With React and Node.js. - <a href="https://medium.com/@mythiliaitha/what-i-wish-i-knew-before-working-with-react-and-node-js-1e80dd4f3aca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding "let" vs "const" in JavaScript: What Should You Use and When? - <a href="https://medium.com/@uemirhanselim/understanding-let-vs-const-in-javascript-what-should-you-use-and-when-49860848453c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mythili Aitha`**
+✍️ **posted by `Emirhan Selim Uzun`**

-<blockquote>How I Started Using React
+<blockquote>When you start writing JavaScript — whether in the browser or with Node.js — one of the first things you’ll run into is variable…
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Loops to Maps: The Fastest Way to Find Duplicates from a Large Data Set - <a href="https://deepakdroid.medium.com/from-loops-to-maps-the-fastest-way-to-find-duplicates-from-a-large-data-set-4e4a5df8230b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Node.js Still Dominates the Backend World — And How to Truly Master It Like a Pro  - <a href="https://medium.com/@theNewGenCoder/why-node-js-still-dominates-the-backend-world-and-how-to-truly-master-it-like-a-pro-93e17dc91dc5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Goyal`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>I recently faced a real-world problem — analyzing a dataset of over 400,000 payment records to detect duplicate invoice entries.
-At first…
+<blockquote>When you first start with Node.js, it feels deceptively simple.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Everything You Need to Know about Node.js Streams in 2025 - <a href="https://javascript.plainenglish.io/everything-you-need-to-know-about-node-js-streams-in-2025-b5352eabd97e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlocking the Real Power of Node.js in 2025: Beyond the Basics - <a href="https://medium.com/@TheblogStacker/unlocking-the-real-power-of-node-js-in-2025-beyond-the-basics-fd9775d5bd93?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Sooner or later every Node.js developer meets the concept of a stream.
+<blockquote>When most developers hear “Node.js”, they think of a backend server using Express and some APIs.
+But Node.js in 2025 is so much more than…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Node.js for Beginners: A Simple Guide to Running JavaScript Outside the Browser - <a href="https://javascript.plainenglish.io/node-js-for-beginners-a-simple-guide-to-running-javascript-outside-the-browser-5f0b4da6b115?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying ESLint & Prettier: A Practical Approach to Node.js Code Quality and Consistency - <a href="https://habtesoft.medium.com/demystifying-eslint-prettier-a-practical-approach-to-node-js-code-quality-and-consistency-a5845bcacf31?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `habtesoft`**

-<blockquote>Learn Node.js in a beginner-friendly way with real examples and stories.
-Discover how to run JavaScript outside the browser
+<blockquote>Unravel the complexities of code styling and prevent common errors
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Building a Lightweight Data Cleaning Tool with Node.js: - <a href="https://medium.com/illumination/building-a-lightweight-data-cleaning-tool-with-node-js-12d3c296e004?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**

-<blockquote>A Thoughtful Breakdown of How I Architect Data Cleaning Pipelines in JavaScript Using Streams, Modularity, and Event-Driven Thinking — No…
-Continue reading on ILLUMINATION »</blockquote>

-<h3>8. ¿How about manage the tokens auth on my React App (the rigth way)?  - <a href="https://medium.com/nerd-for-tech/how-about-manage-the-tokens-auth-on-my-react-app-the-rigth-way-de9d95e8be21?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jimmy Vasquez`**

-<blockquote>As a rookie 8 years ago, to learn how to do this or that, I just typed things on YouTube and Google to get an idea.
- Yes — back then, we…
-Continue reading on Nerd For Tech »</blockquote>

-<h3>9.
-Deploy Node.js App to AWS Elastic Beanstalk with GitHub Actions: A Beginner’s Guide - <a href="https://samowolabi.medium.com/deploying-a-node-js-app-to-aws-elastic-beanstalk-with-github-actions-a-beginners-guide-cbcfd78278e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating PDF generation into Node.js backends: tips & gotchas - <a href="https://medium.com/joyfill/integrating-pdf-generation-into-node-js-backends-tips-gotchas-74d70569e7b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samuel Owolabi`**
+✍️ **posted by `John Pagley`**

-<blockquote>Automating the deployment of your applications can save you time and streamline your development process.
+<blockquote>Whether you’re building an invoicing system, dynamic reports, or downloadable forms, server-side PDF generation can feel like the “set it…
-Continue reading on Medium »</blockquote>
+Continue reading on Joyfill »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Junior vs Senior Developer: Key Differences That Define Your Career Path - <a href="https://er-raj-aryan.medium.com/junior-vs-senior-developer-key-differences-that-define-your-career-path-d0bba719eea7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I transitioned into a software developer from a software tester - <a href="https://medium.com/@ahrarhayat/how-i-transitioned-into-a-software-developer-from-a-software-tester-99048850b7b3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Ahrarhayat`**

-<blockquote>Discover the real difference between junior and senior developers.
-This in-depth guide explores skills, mindset, autonomy, leadership.
+<blockquote>Is the grass greener on the other side?
 Continue reading on Medium »</blockquote>

 <h3>2.
-JWT Authentication in Node.js: A Complete Beginner’s Guide - <a href="https://codingsprints.medium.com/jwt-authentication-in-node-js-a-complete-beginners-guide-f33f373c0417?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This FastAPI Pattern Handles 10× More Traffic Without More Code - <a href="https://medium.com/@hadiyolworld007/this-fastapi-pattern-handles-10-more-traffic-without-more-code-ac32f22f86ff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>Learn how JWT works, its structure, and how to implement secure authentication in Node.js and Express.js with examples.
+<blockquote>A clean controller-service-repo separation that just works at scale
 Continue reading on Medium »</blockquote>

 <h3>3.
-How Raghunadh Hital Used ChatGPT and Vercel to Build a Stunning E-commerce Frontend — Without… - <a href="https://medium.com/@GbengaAdewara/how-raghunadh-hital-used-chatgpt-and-vercel-to-build-a-stunning-e-commerce-frontend-without-b5a71327c348?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+95% of Coders Fail This Simple Logic Puzzle — Can You Solve It? - <a href="https://python.plainenglish.io/95-of-coders-fail-this-simple-logic-puzzle-can-you-solve-it-3312d256858b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gbenga Adewara`**
+✍️ **posted by `Shantun Parmar`**

-<blockquote>“What if I could build faster, cleaner, and smarter — using AI?”
-That one question changed everything for Raghunadh Hital
+<blockquote>Hello Everyone!
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

-<h3>4. +pirkti +kanapes +internetu +Telegram….(+237672351658) - <a href="https://medium.com/@freightlogistics943/pirkti-kanapes-internetu-telegram-237672351658-ed295c2d56fa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+The Advantages and Disadvantages of AI-Generated Code: - <a href="https://medium.com/codetodeploy/the-advantages-and-disadvantages-of-ai-generated-code-ad2a575c5c2f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freight logistics`**
+✍️ **posted by `Kosiyae Yussuf`**

-<blockquote>Vokietijoje yra daugybė internetinių kanapių parduotuvių, tačiau tarp jų visi Buds išsiskiria kaip geriausias kanapių mažmenininkas šalyje…
+<blockquote>A Comprehensive Analysis
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

-<h3>5. +cannabis +online +kopen +Telegram….(+237672351658) - <a href="https://medium.com/@penhousepanafri/cannabis-online-kopen-telegram-237672351658-366063b39708?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Creating Visualizations with Matplotlib, Seaborn, and Plotly - <a href="https://python.plainenglish.io/creating-visualizations-with-matplotlib-seaborn-and-plotly-7b9123d92f89?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ghost Writer`**

+<blockquote>How I moved from raw data to stunning insights with three powerful Python libraries
+Continue reading on Python in Plain English »</blockquote>

+<h3>6.
+Top 5 JavaScript Frameworks Every Beginner Should Know - <a href="https://javascript.plainenglish.io/top-5-javascript-frameworks-every-beginner-should-know-70dbb4ef070a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Penhousepanafri`**
+✍️ **posted by `Vishnu`**

-<blockquote>Er zijn tal van online cannabiswinkels in Duitsland, maar onder hen onderscheidt All Buds zich als de beste cannabishandelaar in het land…
+<blockquote>Essential tools to build modern web apps.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>